ipdb/ipdb-tx-spec/docs/protocol/source/transactions.rst

 The version-number of the transaction schema.
 It's a string.
-In version 1.0 of the IPDB Protocol, the only allowed value of ``"version"`` is ``"1.0"``.
+In version 1.0 of the protocol, the only allowed value of ``"version"`` is ``"1.0"``.